hadirizvi7/Semantic-Search-Engine/README.md

     return embedding
 ```

-This will return a vector of length 1536, which is standardized across embedded vectors returned.
+This will return a vector of length 1536, which is standardized across OpenAI embedded vectors.

 Once the API configurations are set, you can execute the application as follows: